dyff.schema¶

 Dyff uses pydantic models to formalize all of its data schemas.
 We also use the models to generate schemas in the JSON Schema format, which, in turn, form part of the OpenAPI specification of the Dyff API.

-Pydantic models are easy to convert to and from JSON, and they perform validation when loading JSON data.
-To create a model instance from JSON data, use ModelType.parse_obj()
+Pydantic models are easy to convert to and from JSON, and they perform

-objects).
-If you need a Python dict
+JSON string, use model.model_dump_json().
+When you need a dict

 Note that in some cases, the